 What was previously Northwestern Lake just after the blast

-October-November, 2011 – The removal of the Condit Dam was covered on every major news source, and footage of the landmark river restoration event was cast nationwide.
+The removal of the Condit Dam was covered by every major news source, and footage of the landmark river restoration event was cast nationwide.

 Northwestern Lake take-out was closed; wood bridge pilings embedded in the sediment presented a hazard to river users.
 PacifiCorp and JR Merit maintained the closure until the pilings could be removed.